League of Legends Support Items Guide - Help your team!

-Grants a gold for damaging enemy champions.
-Great choice at this tier for a support that want to bully enemies.
-The pressure in lane is key here.
+Grants gold for damaging enemy champions.
+Great choice at this tier for the support that wants to bully enemies.
+The pressure in a lane is key here.
 You have to teach your enemies, that they will get hit in the face for every CS they walk up to take.
 Aggression is what will win you the lane and guarantee the steady gold income.
-You will use all the stacks on the opponents, and hopefully you will force them to go to base, which will give you some free time with a tower.
-Remember, hitting structures also gives gold.
+You will use all the stacks on the opponents, and hopefully, you will force them to go to the base, which will give you some free time with a tower.
+Remember, hitting structures also give gold.
 But keep in mind, that playing too aggressive may draw the attention of the enemy jungler.

 You want to be wherever the action takes place to keep using the stacks.
 Unlike its counterparts, you can’t be passive with it.
-And you will need gold until very late stages of the game.
+And you will need gold until the very late stages of the game.
 In theory, the carry with a full build doesn’t need more gold.
-A support needs to buy control wards over and over.
+Support needs to buy control wards over and over.

-Spellthief’s Edge doesn't have as many cons at its predecessor.
-Of course, if you are ranged AP champion you will need to land your skill shots in order to reduce stack count and earn gold however for the most of the games there will be a lot of fighting on the bottom lane anyways so it should not be an issue.
-You don't have to run anywhere special and misposition yourself to gain gold for the most part so this item is usually very safe choice.
+Spellthief’s Edge doesn't have as many cons as its predecessor.
+Of course, if you are ranged AP champion you will need to land your skill shots in order to reduce stack count and earn gold however for most of the games there will be a lot of fighting on the bottom lane anyway so it should not be an issue.
+You don't have to run anywhere special and misposition yourself to gain gold for the most part so this item is usually a very safe choice.

 Ancient Coin: +2 Gold every 10 seconds, +5% Cooldown Reduction, +5 Bonus to movement

-Not a bad item to be fair but in this category there are better choices.
-Relic shield provides safer farm and better bonuses than ancient coin in most cases so its rarely picked during the game.
+Not a bad item to be fair but in this category, there are better choices.
+Relic shield provides safer farms and better bonuses than an ancient coin in most cases so it is rarely picked during the game.
 You might consider it on champions who run around lane trying to provoke like Thresh, Blitz or Leona.
-It also works greatly in passive lanes where not many fights occur.
-Unlike previous two items this one doesn't require killing minions or hitting spells but just being in the lane which is its main advantage.
+It also works great in passive lanes where not many fights occur.
+Unlike the previous two items this one doesn't require killing minions or hitting spells but just being in the lane which is its main advantage.
 If you are uncertain which support item you should go for then this one is probably the safest pick of all three.

-Just as with Relic Shield this item flaw comes with positioning.
-It might be tough sometimes to pass through minion waves just to pick up a coin and of course in this scenario you are also risking being caught by enemies.
+Just as with Relic Shield, this item flaw comes with positioning.
+It might be tough sometimes to pass through minion waves just to pick up a coin and of course, in this scenario, you are also risking being caught by enemies.
 The main advantage of this item when comparing it to Relic Shield is that you don't have to hunt for cannons.
-You just pick up coins which come out of minions.
+You just pick up coins that come out of minions.